Last Updated on July 19, 2022 by Editorial Team

 - The ability to relate the real world with maths may lack.
 Dyscalculics will find trouble in calculations relating to money.
 Difficulty in keeping up with the records of expenditure and savings.

-- They lack the sense of measurability like filling beaker up to the mark, using measuring tape to measure distances, Distance = speed * time related calculations.
+- They lack the sense of measurability like filling beaker up to the mark, using a measuring tape to measure distances, Distance = speed * time related calculations.

 - They can get confused while explaining or receiving directions.